geodesg/pintura/README.md

 has several methods that are used to compute the groups for a user, and which models to expose based on these groups.

-The simplest way to define access to models is to define the groups for users on the security object's `groupsUsers`.
+The simplest way to define access to models is to define the groups (access control lists) for users on the security object's `groupsUsers`.
 We can do this be assigning groups to `groupsUsers` object by properties with the group name and a value of an array of the included users: